CodeURJC-DAW-2020-21/webapp8/README.md

 - Registered user: He will be able to delete or modify an entry or a comment (if there's an edit it will be notified on the web app).
 Only him will be able to modify his list of favourite cryptocurrencies.
 - Admin: He has total control over the web app.

+IMAGES: Registered users will be able to upload a profile image.

+GRAPHICS: The web application will have graphics to show the price fluctuation of the cryptocurrencies throughtout the time.

+COMPLEMENTARY TECHNOLOGY: The web application will make use of API Rests to get information in real time of prices from the cryptocurrencies.

+ALGORITHM OR ADVANCED QUERY: Users will be able to sort the entries based on their relevance, votes or publication date.